 A content stratey isn’t revolving around content but around what matters for their specific ‘audiences’ and the audiences of these audiences.
 It takes a different mindset, one in which we facilitate our audiences tell their stories, listen to them and act when needed.

-Carl Gustav Jung once said the reason for evil in the world is that people are not able to tell their stories.
+Carl Gustav Jung once said (update – see comments: is believed to have said but need confirmation) that the reason for evil in the world is that people are not able to tell their stories.
 We don’t always understand the stories we are ourselves.
 And people’s stories are often not heard.
 To deserve attention we must pay attention.
 To get our stories and content shared and acted upon, we must understand the stories of the people forming the communities we want to live and thrive in first.

 Seth Godin wrote a post a while ago in which he says “each cohort of customers has a particular worldview…each cohort has a price they’re willing to pay, a story they’re willing to hear, a period of time they’re willing to invest“.
 “Yet”, Godin concludes, “too often , we pick the product or service first, deciding that it’s perfect and then rushing to market, sure that the audience will sort itself out“.

 Deserving attention and listening: the stories you miss

 How obvious it may seem, we keep making the same mistakes every day.
 We don’t understand the intent, goals, tasks and purpose of our ‘audiences’.
 We don’t listen to their stories and don’t match our stories and content with them.
 We forget to deserve attention.
 The quid pro quo that hides in each relationship – unless you truly never expect or hope anything from anyone and are a saint – that should be more obvious, direct and balanced in commercial relationships.